 Manufacturing PMI in the Euro Area averaged 51.34 points from 2007 until 2021, reaching an all time high of 63.40 points in June of 2021 and a record low of 33.40 points in April of 2020.
 This page provides the latest reported value for - Euro Area Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Manufacturing PMI in Euro Area is expected to be 49.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Euro Area to stand at 53.10 in 12 months time.
-In the long-term, the Euro Area Manufacturing PMI is projected to trend around 53.40 points in 2020, according to our econometric models.
+Manufacturing PMI in Euro Area is expected to be 55.60 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Manufacturing PMI is projected to trend around 54.00 points in 2022 and 53.40 points in 2023, according to our econometric models.